Skip to content

 2. Select the payment type: Holiday Pay ($) from the dropdown menu on the left of this row.

-3. Fill in the dollar amount ($) for the leave taken on the days in question.
+3. Fill in the dollar amount ($) for the Holiday Pay to be paid on the days taken.

 1. Fixed-term employees are paid their leave from their accumulated Holiday Pay balance.